 Shootout kills California officer, suspect

-A CHP officer had pulled over a white pickup truck at about 5:30 p.m. on a road just off Interstate 215 east of Los Angeles, Riverside police spokesman Ryan Railsback said.
-He didn't immediately know why the car was stopped.
+"We don't know his motive for this crime," Riverside Police Chief Sergio Diaz said.

+KABC-TV reported that a man identified the shooter as his son, Aaron Luther, 49, of neighboring Beaumont.

-The CHP decided to impound the truck and a tow had been called when the driver reached into the back of his pickup — apparently to retrieve personal items — but instead grabbed a rifle and opened fire, authorities said.
+A CHP officer was doing paperwork to impound the pickup truck when the man reached in, grabbed a rifle and fatally wounded the officer, authorities said.

-Video showed one officer being taken away in a police car.
-Another was taken to the hospital by helicopter.

-The CHP later tweeted that one officer had died.
-There was no immediate word on the conditions of the other officers.
+"I am devastated by the tragedy that unfolded earlier in Riverside.
+Tonight, I mourn the loss of one of our own," CHP Commissioner Warren Stanley said in a tweet.

-Family members identified the officer as 33-year-old Andre Moye, Jr., who was married and had been with the CHP about four years, KABC-TV reported.
+Family members said Moye was 33 and had been with the CHP for about four years, according to KABC-TV.

-Riverside police and Riverside County sheriff's deputies also were called and more gunfire erupted as the gunman took cover in front of his car.
-He was wounded and pronounced dead at a hospital, authorities said.

-Someone in another car was hit by flying glass that caused minor injuries, Railsback said.
+Two other CHP officers were wounded, one critically, as officers from several agencies fought the man.

 Jennifer Moctezuma, 31, of Moreno Valley told the Los Angeles Times that she was driving home with her 6-year-old twins when a bullet flew through her front windshield.